-- Step 8.
+- Step 7.
+Having selected a radio standard, select one of the radio bands for that standard, using the softkeys which are then displayed. - Step 8.
 Return to the Radio Setup menu, and select the Radio Band Link (Downlink or Uplink.) - Step 9.
-Return to the List Sequencer Setup menu, and set the channel or frequency.

-If you have set the radio standard and radio band to values other than "None", use the Channel Softkey to select an appropriate channel number (the test set uses the radio standard, radio band, and channel settings to determine frequency).

-Or, if you have set the radio standard or radio band as "None", use the Frequency softkey to set the frequency directly.

-- Step 10.
-In the List Sequencer Setup menu, set the Power in dBm. - Step 11.
-In the List Sequencer Setup menu, select the Waveform for the source step (use the submenu that is displayed to select a waveform from memory, continue playing the waveform from the previous step in the sequence, generate a CW tone, or select "Off"). - Step 12.
-In the List Sequencer Setup menu, set the Step Duration for the source step. - Step 13.
-In the List Sequencer Setup menu, use the Output Trigger softkey to select "On" or "Off". - Step 14.
+Return to the List Sequencer Setup menu, and set the channel or frequency. - Step 10.
+If you have set the radio standard and radio band to values other than "None", use the Channel Softkey to select an appropriate channel number (the test set uses the radio standard, radio band, and channel settings to determine frequency). - Step 11.
+Or, if you have set the radio standard or radio band as "None", use the Frequency softkey to set the frequency directly. - Step 12.
+In the List Sequencer Setup menu, set the Power in dBm. - Step 13.
+In the List Sequencer Setup menu, select the Waveform for the source step (use the submenu that is displayed to select a waveform from memory, continue playing the waveform from the previous step in the sequence, generate a CW tone, or select "Off"). - Step 14.
+In the List Sequencer Setup menu, set the Step Duration for the source step. - Step 15.
+In the List Sequencer Setup menu, use the Output Trigger softkey to select "On" or "Off". - Step 16.
 In the List Sequencer Setup menu, use the Multiport Adptr Output Port softkey to select "List" or "Fixed".